openwallet-foundation/OID4VC-due-diligence-tf/README.md

 ## Meetings

-We meet virtually every two weeks on Wednesday at 5pm CEST, starting on the 21st of June 2023.
+We meet virtually every week on Wednesdays at 5pm CEST, starting on the 21st of June 2023.

 If you want to attend, please reach out to @hkny or @tlodderstedt.
 We will provide you with the conference details.